MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 tags: Teams Retrospectives
 category: General
 ---
-Over the years having been involved with, and having observed, a number of development teams, one of the most vital activities I have found a team should do is retrospect **regular cadence**.
+Over the years having been involved with, and having observed, a number of development teams, one of the most vital activities I have found a team should do is retrospect **at a regular cadence**.

 A concerning pattern that I have observed in organizations and teams that are moving from a hierarchical or 'traditional' structure to a more collaborative structure is they **forget to intentionally retrospect**.
 In many instances it becomes the forgotten meeting.